preislet/Database_comparator/README.md

 if __name__ == "__main__":
   cfg_file = 'path_to_config_file.txt'
-  db = db_compare.DB_comparator(cfg_file)
+  db = db_compare.DB_comparator(cfg_file, log_project="MyProject", log_tag="MyTag")

   db.aligner.aligner_search_in_all_databases(parallel=True) # Multiprocessing enabled (parallel=True)
 ```

 ### BLAST

-The **blast** module enables users to create BLAST databases, perform BLAST searches for matches, and analyze the results using the aligner.
+The **blast** module enables users to create BLAST databases, perform BLAST searches for matches.
 The E-value threshold is used to determine the significance of the match.
 The database name is used to specify the name of the BLAST database that will be created if needed.
 The output name is used to specify the name of the output file.

-In future versions, the user will be able to specify if they want to use aligner or hammer distance to analyze the results.
+In future versions, the user will be able to specify if they want to use aligner or hammer distance for analyzing the BLAST results.

 #### Example of BLAST search in database: